MicrosoftDocs/memdocs/memdocs/intune/fundamentals/help-desk-operators.md

 When a user contacts support with a technical issue with Intune, the help desk operator enters and finds the user's name.
 Additionally, the help desk operator can filter by device if the user has multiple managed devices.

-The **Troubleshooting** pane provides the following tabs to quickly narrow the troublehooting focus:
+The **Troubleshooting** pane provides the following tabs to quickly narrow the troubleshooting focus:

 - **Summary** - Provides specific counts of issues related to policy, compliance, app protection, applications, devices, roles, and scopes.
 - **Devices** - Provides details for devices, such as OS, OS Version, Intune compliance, and last check-in.